jefftrull/gdb_python_api/README.md

 ## Backtrace Cleanup for C++ template libraries

 Backtraces from heavily templated library code can be tough for users to understand.
-Through the use of the [frame filter](https://sourceware.org/gdb/onlinedocs/gdb/Frame-Filter-API.html#Frame-Filter-API) and [frame decorator](https://sourceware.org/gdb/onlinedocs/gdb/Frame-Decorator-API.html#Frame-Decorator-API] APIs we can filter out library internals and display more readable aliases for common types.
+Through the use of the [frame filter](https://sourceware.org/gdb/onlinedocs/gdb/Frame-Filter-API.html#Frame-Filter-API) and [frame decorator](https://sourceware.org/gdb/onlinedocs/gdb/Frame-Decorator-API.html#Frame-Decorator-API) APIs we can filter out library internals and display more readable aliases for common types.

 When the `backtrace` module is imported, future backtraces are controlled by the `backtrace-strip-regex` parameter.
-Any sequence of frames with matching function names will be trimmed to just the top one.
+Any sequence of frames with matching function names will be trimmed to just the bottom (highest numbered) one.
 This has the effect of showing only the *call* into library code, and not the subsequent library internals.

 In addition, the display of each frame is trimmed by using common type aliases.
 For example, `std::__cxx11::basic_string<char>` is replaced by `std::string`.